 - Ciphers and data encoding

 - Attack packets

 - Deep analysis (large volume of data analysis), and more

 Mr Toshihide Nakama, Executive Officer, LAC (Japan), said, “It has been reported that the world shortage of cybersecurity personnel is severe, especially in the Asia Pacific region where the shortage is reportedly around 2.14 million.
 Since 20 years ago, LAC has leveraged its rich experience in the Japan Security Operation Center, JSOC, one of the largest SOC in Japan, and its cybersecurity incident response service to offer cybersecurity training services.
-For this Network Forensics Specialist Course, we compiled our know-how from over the years and developed a curriculum we considered necessary for network forensic experts today.
-Through this collaboration, we are glad to be able to contribute to cybersecurity capacity building in Asia Pacific.”
+For this Network Forensics Specialist Course, we compiled our know-how over the years to develop a curriculum we considered necessary for network forensic experts today.
+Through this collaboration, we are glad to be able to contribute to cybersecurity capacity building in the Asia Pacific.”

 About ‘Network Forensics Specialist’

 In recent years, many network forensics techniques and processes have been developed in the cybersecurity world to investigate the ever-increasing number of security threats.
 Network forensics techniques allow the finding and tracking of internal and external network attacks and suspicious situations by focusing on inherent network vulnerabilities and communication protocols.
 Network forensics experts need to be capable of capturing, recording, and analysing network events in order to discover indications of/sources of security attacks through network communications analysis.